AyushmaanPandey11/Movie-Recommendation-App/README.md

 - Store the data of movieName and movieResult to redux store.
 - NOTE : Openai takes money to use after a time to use their api so error can come in search your movie
 - Memoization of fetched data. ( Reduced redundant api calls from useEffect Hook ).
+- Create Page for Movie Details ( TMDB movie search api used ) Created new slice for searchMovie data and Stored in the Redux cart